Time-dependent deflection reconstruction: new technique to search for gravitational waves with the cosmic microwave

 In Figure~\ref{fig:NLdd}, we show the time-dependent deflection reconstruction 3d noise power in a frequency band of width $\tsurvey^{-1}$ and the static deflection reconstruction 2d noise power $N_L^{dd}$ (which is the same as the time-dependent deflection 3d noise power in a frequency band of width $\tsurvey^{-1}$ at $\Omega=0$, $N_L^{dd}=\tsurvey^{-1}\mathcal{N}_{L,0}^{dd}$), and we have defined the deflection noise power in terms of the deflection potential noise power as $\mathcal{N}_{L,\Omega}^{dd}=L^2\mathcal{N}_{L,\Omega}^{\phi\phi}=L^2\mathcal{N}_{L,\Omega}^{\psi\psi}$.
 We obtain these by evaluating Eq.~\eqref{eq:Nphi=NPsi}, using the \texttt{symlens} code~\cite{symlenscode} with our custom estimator.
+(This expression is obtained in the flat sky formalism, but we extrapolate down to $L = 2$ using the fact that the time-dependent deflection noise is independent of $L$ on large scales.)
 Since the noise power is independent of $\Omega$---i.e., since the temporal white noise in the CMB leads to white noise in the reconstructed deflections---we implement the 2d version of the integrals, namely, the last line of Eq.~\eqref{eq:Nphi=NPsi}.

 For the time-dependent deflection, we show cases both including and excluding astrophysical foregrounds as part of the static signal.
 We assume that the undeflected, static CMB temperature is given by a power spectrum